dschwartzAI/agentai-mcp-server/README.md

 - Ensure your `@agentai/mcp-server` package is publicly available
 - Check Vercel deployment logs if issues occur
 - Verify your GitHub repository is public or Vercel has access

+## Important: Disable Vercel Authentication

+To allow external access to your MCP server, you MUST disable authentication in Vercel:

+1. Go to your Vercel project dashboard
+2. Click "Settings" → "Security"
+3. Disable "Password Protection" and "Vercel Authentication"
+4. Save changes and redeploy

+This ensures your app can call the MCP server without authentication barriers.